Shader Interfaces

 Ray payloads and callable data are used in explicit shader call instructions, so they have an incoming variant to distinguish the parameter passed to the invocation from any other payloads or data being used by subsequent shader call instructions.

-An interface structure used between stages must match between the stages using it.
+An interface structure between stages must match between the stages using it.
 Specifically:

-• The hit attribute structure read in an any-hit or closest hit shader must be the same structure as the hit attribute structure written in the corresponding intersection shader in the same hit group.
+• If an intersection shader is present, the hit attribute structure read in an any-hit or closest hit shader must be the same structure as the hit attribute structure written in the corresponding intersection shader in the same hit group.

 • The incoming callable data for a callable shader must be the same structure as the callable data referenced by the execute callable instruction in the calling shader.

-• The ray payload for a shader invoked by a ray tracing command must be the same structure for all shader stages using the payload for that ray.
+• The ray payload for a shader invoked by a ray tracing command must be the same structure for all shader stages using the payload for that ray, and must be declared in the shader even if it is not referenced.

 Any shader with an incoming ray payload, incoming callable data, or hit attribute must only declare one variable of that type.